 11. Heat a non-stick frying pan over medium high temperature.

-12. Add 1 Tbs olive oil, the
+12. Add 1 Tbs olive oil, the onions and garlic.

 13. Stir-fry until the onions are translucid.